 History and Physical

-The STRAW staging system is a useful tool for health care members and patients to evaluate menstrual transition and postmenopause.[7]
-Atrophic vaginitis symptoms include vulvovaginal dryness, pruritis, dyspareunia, abnormal vaginal discharge, post-coital pain of the labia minora, or deeper in the vaginal vault, recurrent urinary tract infections, urethral pain, hematuria, urinary incontinence.[1][8][9]
-These symptoms may be progressive, or the patient may have just noticed the changes.
+Postmenopausal women are typically over 51 years old unless they incur induced menopause at an earlier age.
+Postmenopausal women have low estrogen levels, precipitating genitourinary syndrome symptoms.
+Symptoms appear in the early to late postmenopausal stage.
+The STRAW staging system is useful for healthcare members and patients to evaluate menstrual transition and postmenopause.[8]
+Atrophic vaginitis symptoms include vulvovaginal dryness, burning, irritation, pruritis, dyspareunia, abnormal vaginal discharge, post-coital pain, recurrent urinary tract infections, urethral pain, hematuria, and urinary incontinence.[1][9][10]
+These symptoms may be progressive over time.
+Urinary symptoms such as frequency, urgency, and recurrent urinary tract infections may also be present.

 Evaluation